nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/set-up-sendinblue-plugin.md

 ![Marketing automation](_static/set-up-sendinblue-plugin/marketing-automation.jpg)

 1. Check the **Use Marketing Automation** checkbox.
-1. If the *Marketing Automation platform* is enabled on your SendinBlue account, then the plugin will auto-fill your **Tracker ID**.
+1. If the *Marketing Automation platform* is enabled on your Sendinblue account, then the plugin will auto-fill your **Tracker ID**.
-1. Paste the tracking script generated by SendinBlue to the **Tracking script** field. {TRACKING_ID} and {CUSTOMER_EMAIL} will be dynamically replaced.
+1. Paste the tracking script generated by Sendinblue to the **Tracking script** field. {TRACKING_ID} and {CUSTOMER_EMAIL} will be dynamically replaced.
-1. Make sure that the SendinBlue widget is activated on the **Configuration → Widgets** page.
+1. Make sure that the Sendinblue widget is activated on the **Configuration → Widgets** page.
 1. Click the **Save** button.

-Once Marketing Automation is enabled and functioning properly, you will find the following logs in your SendinBlue account under *Automation → Logs → Event logs*:
+Once Marketing Automation is enabled and functioning properly, you will find the following logs in your Sendinblue account under *Automation → Logs → Event logs*:

 * Page
 * Identify